 Randall Brown is now offering 6-week private flash fiction (1000 words and under) workshops, using teacher-generated coursework & weekly submissions (or with only weekly submissions & no teacher-generated coursework).
 You will be submitting complete flashes each week.
 Also, Randall Brown is offering critiques of completed/in-progress flash fiction collections, up to 50 pages, all pieces 1000 words and under.
 Finally, Randall is also offering critiques of individual pieces, 1000 words and under.
 Randall has only offered these private critiques once before, in 2008, as part of a charity auction.
-All money will go to the nonprofit literary press [MATTER PRESS] to pay writers ($50 per accepted piece) and the no-reading fee compressed prose collection contest winner ($500).
+All money will go to the nonprofit literary press [MATTER PRESS] to pay writers ($50 per accepted piece).
 Contact Randall Brown with any questions.

 The six-week private workshop involves the following: